The hybrid SaaS model explained

 Considerations for adopting the hybrid SaaS Model

 When considering the migration to a hybrid SaaS model, there are a few things to consider.
-First, it’s important to think about whether or not a hybrid model can perform better than a traditional solution.
+First, it’s important to consider whether a hybrid model can perform better than a traditional solution.
 This information can be found by looking at internal utilisation reports.

 Another thing to consider is whether or not there are regulatory or industry standards that must be adhered to, as these can sometimes prohibit the use of cloud infrastructure.